pyhoon/bpos/README.md

 Print functions have been designed and tested with a [Munbyn IMP001](https://pos.munbyn.com/munbyn-imp001-series-mini-bluetooth-pos-receipt-printer/) Bluetooth ESC/POS printer.
 In theory, they should work with other similar printers, but cheap ESC/POS devices are fickle things, and trying to do something as basic as printing currency symbols can tie you up in knots.

+The original B4A version has been forked from the original author by pyhoon as B4XPages app which has enabled a desktop version.

+It has been tested on Windows 11 and connected to Bluetooth thermal receipt printer through virtual COM port.

+Many work has been done to manage the differences between the Android version and the Desktop version such as screen adjustment, database connection and Long press replaced by mouse right click.

 ## Getting started
 By default, the app will generate a dummy set of ten products, with random prices, so that you can see how it works without